-Your hospital marketing campaign goal is to persuade potential customers to choose your hospital.
+Your hospital marketing strategy is to persuade potential hospital customers to choose your hospital.
 Then, guide those customers to do so, again and again.
 Next, your customers will work as marketing agents for you, as they recommend your hospital to their sphere of influence.

 But, how do you grow and retain your patient base so that your hospital can thrive?